 If you earned college credit during high school through Advanced Placement, Dual Enrollment or 1-8-1-8 courses, please refer to the Advanced Placement Examination Chart for more information on transferring those credits to SLU.

 College admission test scores (ACT or SAT) are used as indicators of your ability to meet the academic rigors of SLU and qualifiers for certain University scholarship programs.
 Official ACT and/or SAT test scores can be sent to us electronically by the testing company or will be accepted if included on official high school transcripts.
+Self-reported scores will also be considered.

 - SLU’s ACT code is 2352